Frequently Asked Questions

 Please do not hesitate to reach out as I would be thrilled to answer your questions directly.

 This is entirely up to you.
-I want my clients to be able to choose exactly what you want, and nothing more.
+As my client, I want you to be able to choose exactly what you want, and nothing more.
 Because of this, I do not include any products or product credits in your booking fee so that you can make the choice yourself to fully invest in your images.
-I offer a very small menu of a la carte print product and digital options for you to choose from that include options from the highest quality products you will not find anywhere else.
-I keep this menu small, as to make the ordering process easy-going and smooth for you.
-Each of clients tend to invest anywhere between $2000 - $6,000 between their booking fee and ordering session.
+I offer a menu of custom heirloom print product and digital options for you to choose from that include options from the highest quality products you will not find anywhere else.
+Each of clients tend to invest a minimum of $1000-$3000, depending on the session type booked.

 Providing the kind of services I do requires an immense amount of sacrifice and commitment.
 My income from my services provides my financial contribution to my family, my job, and a portion of our livelihood.
 For these reasons, I very rarely offer discounts for my services.